English name: Mueller’s Blind Snake (aka: “White-bellied Blind Snake”)

 Thai name: งูดินใหญมลาย (Ngu-din Yai Malayu)

-Similar Species: Brahminy Blind Snake is more slender, has more uniform coloration, and a smaller eye.
+Similar Species: Brahminy Blind Snake is smaller and more slender with more uniform coloration.

-White-headed Blind Snake is much more slender with a smaller eye and no sharp line of contrast between the dark and light colorations.
+White-headed Blind Snake is smaller and much more slender with no sharp line of contrast between the dark and light coloration.

 Diard’s Blind Snake has a dark dorsal coloration that fades into the lighter belly, rather than a sharp line of contrast.